TBD54566975/ssi-service/doc/howto/didweb.md

 }
 ```

-This response is a and object containing a `did` property, whose value is a DID Document.
-Such value is what needs to be hosted.
+This response is an object containing a `did` property, whose value is a DID Document.
+This value is what needs to be hosted on your domain.

 ### 2. Host the created DID Document